diegofornalha/Stackbit_1/content/pages/index.md

           Hamarosan érkezik az iCal naptárszinkron funkció, addig manuálisan lehet lezárni a napokat, vagy bevinni egy foglalást egy egyszerű folyamattal.
-      - question: How it this different from what we have today?
-        answer: >-
-          At the office, working together is often a distruction, on remote, it could be motivation.
-At the office, working together is often a distruction, on remote, it could be motivation.
-At the office, working together is often a distruction, on remote, it could be motivation.
     styles:
       self:
         height: auto